 Chronology of Chudasama dynasty explained

-The early history of Chudasama dynasty of Saurashtra (now in Gujarat, India) is almost lost.
-The bardic legends differs very much in names, order and numbers so they are not considered reliable.
-Mandalika Kavya, a Sanskrit poem by Gangadhara, gives some information on dynasty but it has little historical value.
-Some of their inscriptions gives their early genealogy but they too differ in order of succession.
-Ranchhodji Diwan, A. K. Forbes, James Burgess[1] and Gaurishankar Oza had tried to fix genealogy and chronology.
-Based on the dates of the inscriptions assigned to Chudasama kings and other literary sources, the genealogy and chronology of latter half of the dynasty can be established fairly.
-Still it is certain that they ruled about from about Vikram Samvat (VS) 900 to VS 1527 (c.
-875 CE to 1472 CE).[2]
+The early history of the Chudasama dynasty in Saurashtra (now part of Gujarat, India) is largely lost.
+Bardic legends vary significantly in names, sequence, and numbers, rendering them unreliable as historical sources.
+Mandalika Kavya, a Sanskrit poem by Gangadhara, provides some information on the dynasty, though it holds limited historical accuracy.
+Certain inscriptions from the period offer early genealogical details, but these also vary in their order of succession.
+Historians like Ranchhodji Diwan, A. K. Forbes, James Burgess[1], and Gaurishankar Oza have attempted to determine a more consistent genealogy and chronology.
+Based on dates from inscriptions linked to Chudasama kings and other literary sources, the genealogy and chronology of the dynasty's later period are now relatively established.
+It is known that they ruled approximately from Vikram Samvat (VS) 900 to VS 1527, or around 875 CE to 1472 CE.[2]
 [3] [4]

 Chronology and genealogy